Mary Church Terrell: Fighting for Black women's suffrage

-In A Colored Woman In A White World, Terrell recalls how she was able to navigate her college years at the predominantly white-attended Oberlin with a sense of ease due to her racial ambiguity.
-She never passed as white at Oberlin, which was founded by abolitionists and accepted both white and black students even before the Civil War.
+In her autobiography, A Colored Woman In A White World, Terrell recalls how she was able to navigate her college years at the predominantly White-attended Oberlin with a sense of ease due to her racial ambiguity.
+She never passed as White at Oberlin, which was founded by abolitionists and accepted both Euro-American and African-American students even before the Civil War.
 In fact, her gender made her stand out more in her predominantly male classes.
-In subsequent years, it can be noted that she understood her mobility as a white-passing African-American woman as necessary to creating greater links between African-Americans and white Americans, thus leading her to become an active voice in NAWSA.
+Her gender distinguished her more than her race at Oberlin, as most of her classmates in the classical program were men.
+In subsequent years, it can be noted that she understood her mobility as a Euro-American-passing African-American woman as necessary to creating greater links between African-Americans and Euro-American Americans, thus leading her to become an active voice in NAWSA.
+"Lifting as we climb” became the motto of the NACW, tying to her ideology of racial uplift to end racial discrimination.

-In 1913, Alice Paul organized a NAWSA suffrage rally where she initially planned to exclude black suffragists and later relegated them to the back of the parade in order to curry favor with Southern white women.
+In 1913, Alice Paul organized a NAWSA suffrage rally where she initially planned to exclude Black suffragists and later relegated them to the back of the parade in order to curry favor with Southern Euro-American women.
 However, Terrell and Ida B. Wells fought to integrate the march.
-Terrell marched with the delegation from new York City, while the Delta Sigma Theta sorority women of Howard University, whom Terrell mentored, marched with the other college women.
+Terrell marched with the delegation from New York City, while the Delta Sigma Theta sorority women of Howard University, whom Terrell mentored, marched with the other college women.

-Active in the Republican Party, she was appointed director of Work among Colored Women of the East by the Republican National Committee for Warren G. Harding's 1920 presidential campaign during the first election in which American women won the right to vote.
+Active in the Republican Party, she was appointed director of Work among African-American Women of the East by the Republican National Committee for Warren G. Harding's 1920 presidential campaign during the first election in which American women won the right to vote.
 The Southern states from 1890 to 1908 passed voter registration and election laws that disenfranchised African-Americans of their right to vote.
 These restrictions were not fully overturned until after Congressional passage of the Voting Rights Act of 1965.

 Integration

 Historians have generally emphasized Terrell's role as a community leader and civil rights and women's rights activist during the Progressive Era.
 She learned about women's rights while at Oberlin, where she became familiar with Susan B. Anthony's activism.

 She also had a prolific career as a journalist (she identified as a writer).
-In the 1880s and 1890s she sometimes used the pen name Euphemia Kirk to publish in both the black and white press promoting the African American Women's Club Movement.
+In the 1880s and 1890s she sometimes used the pen name Euphemia Kirk to publish in both the black and White press promoting the African American Women's Club Movement.
 She wrote for a variety of newspapers "published either by or in the interest of colored people," such as the A.M.E.
 Church Review of Philadelphia, Pennsylvania; the Southern Workman of Hampton, Virginia; the Indianapolis Freeman; the Afro-American of Baltimore; the Washington Tribune; the Chicago Defender; the New York Age; the Voice of the Negro; the Women's World; the North American Review and the Norfolk Journal and Guide.
 She also contributed to the Washington Evening Star and the Washington Post.